rahul1205/TwitterX/README.md

     sudo pip install google-cloud
     sudo pip install twython

-Note-To correctly upgrade/install PyAudio, download and extract the 0.2.11 version from here https://pypi.python.org/pypi/PyAudio and run the following set of commands from inside the portaudio directory
+<b>Note</b>-To correctly upgrade/install PyAudio, download and extract the 0.2.11 version from here https://pypi.python.org/pypi/PyAudio
+and run the following set of commands from inside the portaudio directory

     ./configure && make